 Council of Michigan Foundations

 President and CEO of the Council of Michigan Foundations, Mr. Collier has been an MCSC member since 2000.
-He serves on numerous boards including the Michigan Nonprofit Association, Michigan Association of United Ways, and Michigan Municipal League.
+He serves on numerous boards including the Michigan Nonprofit Association, Michigan Economic Development Corporation, and Michigan Municipal League.
 His career in philanthropy includes service as a program officer with the C.S.
 Mott Foundation, grants director for the Gannett Foundation, executive director of Rotary Charities of Traverse City, and founding director of the Grand Traverse Regional Community Foundation.

 Traverse Bay Area Intermediate School District

 Maria Wilson Holmes is the Director of Community Investment, External Affairs for Comcast’s Heartland Region.
 She has been employed in the cable industry for more than 30 years, primarily focused on three areas: programming, government affairs, and community investment.
-Maria began her career as an executive producer in local origination productions and is an award winning producer.
-In her current role, Maria is responsible to oversee national initiatives which include employee engagement programs such as Comcast Cares Day, United Way, Leaders and Achievers Scholarship Program, Comcast Foundation Grants and Internet Essentials.
+Maria began her career as an executive producer in local origination productions and is an award winning video producer.
+In her current role, Maria is responsible to oversee community investment initiatives including employee engagement programs.
 Maria serves on several boards and committees including the Plymouth United Way, Women in Cable Telecommunications, and Washtenaw Literacy Advisory Board.
-She has been professionally recognized with various awards including the BPW Young Professional Woman, ATHENA Award, Carla Laufer Award (WICT) and numerous video/production awards.
+She has been professionally recognized with various awards and numerous video/production awards.
 Her leadership has resulted in several company awards and recognitions as well.
 Maria attended Eastern Michigan University with a major in Telecommunications and minor in Marketing.
 Maria has been a member of the Commission since 2015.